tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 .. note:: When a level is loaded, Tahoma checks if its syntax matches one of the level formats specified into Preferences  →  Loading  →  **Level Settings by File Format**.
 In this case the Level Settings specified will be applied.
 It is possible to add as many formats as you want, defining them by using a Regular Expression.
 This way, different settings can be automatically applied to different kind of levels.

-.. note:: It is possible to **Ignore Alpha Channel on Levels in Column 1** by activating the option in Preferences  →  Xsheet.
+.. note:: It is possible to **Ignore Alpha Channel on Levels in Column 1** by activating the option in Preferences  →  Scene.

 In the file tree available on the left there are the following main items: